Mid Cork Rules 2021

 - Any team failing to fulfil two fixtures will be expelled from the competition.
 A team awarded a walkover by the Mid Cork Board executive committee will be deemed to have fulfilled that fixture.

-- Walkovers may not be taken into account by county Board for regrading purposes.
+- Walkovers may not be taken into account by the Mid Cork Board for regrading purposes.

 - Clubs giving walkovers may be levied a fine up to a maximum €25 for the first walkover and a maximum €50 for subsequent walkovers.

 Final League Standings